The Nutritional Benefits of Cooking With Coconut Oil

 Coconut oil suppresses appetite

-A study in the journal Appetite found that when women consumed coconut oil before a meal, they ate 31% fewer calories than those who didn’t.
-Just one small piece of coconut oil can provide 20% of your daily requirements for essential fatty acids in the form of triglycerides.
-Why is this?
-It’s because triglycerides are stored as fat cells in our body’s fat cells.
-Eating food containing triglycerides breaks down into smaller molecules and then releases them as nutrients to our mitochondria.
+A study published in the journal Appetite shows that women who had coconut oil before eating consumed 31% fewer calories than those who didn’t.
+A small piece of coconut oil can meet 20% of your daily needs for essential fatty acids as triglycerides.
+These fats are stored in our body’s fat cells.
+Foods with triglycerides are broken down into smaller parts that release nutrients to our mitochondria.

 Starvation Mode

-If you have ever been told that coconut oil causes “starvation mode,” this is a myth shared by the media and promoted by most mainstream health organizations to sell coconut products.
+The myth that coconut oil causes “starvation mode” is false.
+It is spread by the media and health organizations to boost coconut product sales.

 Coconut oil has the nutrients to help you get the fit physique you want